NotSoSaneExile/Portfolio/README.md

 * Sentiment Analysis ML: A machine learning model for sentiment analysis of text data, implemented in Python using Natural Language Toolkit (NLTK) and scikit-learn.

 Each project has its own folder, which contains its source code and any necessary files.
-Additionally, each project folder has its own README file, providing more detailed information about the project and how to run it.
+Additionally, each project folder will have its own README file, providing more detailed information about the project and how to run it.

 # In Progress
 * Create README files for the projects
 * Tweak the Sentiment Analysis model.
 Current version has 0.99 R Score for the positive sentiment and around 0.70 for the negative ones.
 I want to get the negative sentiments above 0.90
 * Add features to the Trading Charts Plotter.
 Such as live data plotting, switching between different financial instruments/indicators etc. I'd also love to add some trading signals based on some strategies.
-* NEW PROJECTS
+* New projects

 # Getting Started
 To get started with any of these projects, simply navigate to its corresponding folder and follow the instructions in the README file.